History of condoms: Increased popularity despite legal impediments

-Beginning in the second half of the 19th century, American rates of sexually transmitted diseases skyrocketed.
+Beginning in the second half of the 19th century, American rates of sexually transmitted infections skyrocketed.
 Causes cited by historians include effects of the American Civil War, and the ignorance of prevention methods promoted by the Comstock laws.
-To fight the growing epidemic, sexual education classes were introduced to public schools for the first time, teaching about venereal diseases and how they were transmitted.
-They generally taught that abstinence was the only way to avoid sexually transmitted diseases.
-The medical community and moral watchdogs considered STDs to be punishment for sexual misbehavior.
+To fight the growing epidemic, sexual education classes were introduced to public schools for the first time, teaching about STIs and how they were transmitted.
+They generally taught that abstinence was the only way to avoid sexually transmitted infections.
+The medical community and moral watchdogs considered STIs to be punishment for sexual misbehavior.
 The stigma on victims of these diseases was so great that many hospitals refused to treat people who had syphilis.

 1900 to present

 World War I to the 1920s

 The German military was the first to promote condom use among its soldiers, beginning in the second half of the 19th century.
-Early-20th-century experiments by the American military concluded that providing condoms to soldiers significantly lowered rates of sexually transmitted diseases.
-During World War I, the United States and (at the beginning of the war only) Britain were the only countries with soldiers in Europe who did not provide condoms and promote their use, although some condoms were provided as an experiment by the British Navy.
+Early-20th-century experiments by the American military concluded that providing condoms to soldiers significantly lowered rates of sexually transmitted infections.
+During World War I, the United States and (at the beginning of the war only) Britain were the only countries with soldiers in Europe who did not provide condoms and promote their use, although some condoms were provided as an experiment by the Royal Navy.
 By the end of the war, the American military had diagnosed almost 400,000 cases of syphilis and gonorrhea, a historic high.

 From just before 1900 to the beginning of World War I, almost all condoms used in Europe were imported from Germany.
 Germany not only exported condoms to other European countries, but was a major supplier to Australia, New Zealand, and Canada.
 During the war, the American companies Schmid and Youngs became the main suppliers of condoms to the European Allies.
 By the early 1920s, however, most of Europe's condoms were once again made in Germany.

 In 1918, just before the end of the war, an American court overturned a conviction against Margaret Sanger.
 In this case, the judge ruled that condoms could be legally advertised and sold for the prevention of disease.
 There were still a few state laws against buying and selling contraceptives, and advertising condoms as birth control devices remained illegal in over thirty states.
 But condoms began to be publicly, legally sold to Americans for the first time in forty-five years.
 Through the 1920s, catchy names and slick packaging became an increasingly important marketing technique for many consumer items, including condoms and cigarettes.
 Quality testing became more common, involving filling each condom with air followed by one of several methods intended to detect loss of pressure.
 Several American companies sold their rejects under cheaper brand names rather than discarding them.
 Consumers were advised to perform similar tests themselves before use, although few actually did so.
 Worldwide, condom sales doubled in the 1920s.